Morgan Editing

 Imagine reading a book full of spelling mistakes, confusing sentences, or wrong facts.
 That wouldn’t be much fun, right?
 Editing helps fix those problems.
 It makes sure writing is clear, correct, and communicates what the writer really means.

 Whether it’s a school essay, a story, or an article, editing is what helps turn good writing into great writing.
-It’s not just about fixing mistakes—it’s about making sure every word shines.
+It’s about fixing mistakes and making sure every word shines.

 Types of Text Editing